MapManagement/weisserbot/README.md

 - [x] catching CommandNotFound error
 - [x] expand README with better instructions and explanations
 - [ ] creating a Discord bot that is connected to the Twitch bot
-- [ ] working on a better way of tracking the watched time of users
+- [x] working on a better way of tracking the watched time of users
+- [ ] creating a command list that is constantly updated